-- Emails #7: Last campaign reminding your newsletter subscribers to pick up their holiday gifts before they’re gone.
+- Email #7: Last campaign reminding your newsletter subscribers to pick up their holiday gifts before they’re gone.
 Briefly highlight all the gift bundles again.

 3. Promote your holiday gift guide on social media

 GWI research indicates nearly one-third of consumers in North America use social networks to look for more information about brands, products, and services.
-Promote your holiday gift guide via your social channels to notify your followers about it.
+Promote your holiday gift guide via your social channels to notify your followers about it and use Shopify Collabs to find influencers who can promote your gift guides.
 This way, you’ll reach a blend of existing customers and new customers and encourage them to check out your holiday gift guide.
 You can also incentivize them with limited-time special discounts for gift guide purchases.